-The project sponsors will conduct fisheries communication described in this FCP via an established FL and FIRs, whose roles are further described in Sections 4.1.1 and 4.1.2.
+The Senior Manager of Environmental Compliance & Strategy and Director of Marine Affairs will serve as the project points of contact throughout the engagement process.
+The project will conduct fisheries communication described in this FCP via an established FL and FIRs, whose roles are further described in Sections 4.1.1 and 4.1.2.
+The Director, Marine Affairs supervises and directs the FL and FIRS activities.
 The FL's primary role is to provide two-way communication to and from the fishing community directly to the project sponsors regarding issues and concerns raised, whereas the FIRs serve as additional points of contact to the fishing communities.
 The FL and FIRs will work together to review, evaluate, and improve the effectiveness of fisheries related outreach and communication.
-BOEM has defined a Project Coordinator that will serve as the primary point of contact for other federal, state, and local government agencies, developers, and other stakeholders.
+The Senior Manager of Environmental Compliance & Strategy will serve as the project point of contact with the BOEM Project Coordinator, who will serve as the primary point of contact for other federal, state, and local government agencies, developers, and other stakeholders.
 Additionally, BOEM will perform project review, internal and external coordination, and stakeholder outreach for renewable energy projects on the outer continental shelf.

-4.1.1 Director, Marine Affairs and Fisheries Liaison (FL) - Onshore Coordination
+4.1.1 Fisheries Liaison (FL) - Onshore Coordination